Providence Regional Cancer Partnership Receives National Outstanding Achievement Award from American College of Surgeons’ Commission on Cancer

 Everett, WA — Providence Regional Cancer Partnership was recently presented with the 2013 Outstanding Achievement Award by the American College of Surgeons’ (ACS) Commission on Cancer (CoC).
-Providence Regional Cancer Partnership is one of a select group of only 74 U.S. health care facilities (award recipients) with accredited cancer programs to receive this national honor for surveys performed last year.
+Providence Regional Cancer Partnership is one of a select group of only 74 U.S. health care facilities with accredited cancer programs to receive this national honor for surveys performed last year.
 The award acknowledges cancer programs that achieve excellence in providing quality care to cancer patients.

 The purpose of the award is to raise awareness on the importance of providing quality cancer care at healthcare institutions throughout the U.S. In addition, it is intended to:

 - Motivate other cancer programs to work toward improving their level of care.